"My name is Taichi Yagami. I don't know why, but a few days ago, I found myself here in the Digimon World..."

 Heel-Face Turn: All three members of Alias III.
 And Neo himself in the end, after realising what a jerk he's been.

 Meaningful Name: Maru means zero.
-Taichi(or Yagami) end in I, which means when they are mentioned together in all caps it references that the two have a 100% winning streak.
+Taichi(or Yagami) end in I, which means when they are mentioned together in all caps it references that the two have a 100% winning streak (the ichi of Taichi also means 'one').
 Also, Rei's name translates into companion but it can also mean "naught" or "zero".
 Her brother is Neo, which is an obvious anagram of one-Tamer 01.

 Midnight On The Firing Line: A part of monster anatomy that will become heavily discussed and plot important later is initially brought up in a throwaway gag involving a Starmon.